jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ---

 ## Revision History
+- **2025-11-13** – Refreshed all autonomous header comments to document the new long-run, launch-line long-shot, and 30" safety routes (noting five-shot cadence, retreat/advance plans, and vision swaps) and added the new auto classes to the Project Layout tree for quick discovery.
 - **2025-11-12** – Captured the live intake state before StopAll engages so resuming with Start restores whichever intake mode was active, eliminating the need to re-toggle the motor after manual or timer-triggered stops; documented the behavior in the StopAll section for drive team clarity.
 - **2025-11-11** – Added the "X - Test - Camera Stream" diagnostic TeleOp that boots with live streaming enabled, limits control to drivetrain drive/strafe/twist plus AprilTag telemetry, and maps Gamepad 1 D-pad left/right to swap between the tuned 480p performance and 720p sighting profiles; documented the workflow and updated the project layout accordingly.
 - **2025-11-10** – Added a TeleOp Reverse Drive mode toggled by the Gamepad 1 left stick button, inverting forward/strafe vectors while leaving twist intact, hooked the toggle into the shared rumble patterns (double on enable, single on disable), surfaced the mode state in telemetry, and updated the controller layout + Reverse Drive documentation for drivers.